Delivering actionable intelligence

 Speak to EMDYN to create actionable intelligence for your organisation.

 The key to delivering actionable intelligence is to connect the material world with the cyber realm.
 Cyber threats are just part of a broad spectrum of risks that organisations face.
 Disruption from physical issues such as terrorism, civil unrest, environmental activism, crime and natural disasters are part of an extensive list which can dwarf the cost of even the most dangerous cyber-attack.

 For business conducted within a globalised market, accurate and actionable intelligence insights can significantly reduce operational risk and protect profitability.

 Focusing on open sources such as TV channels, news, blogs, forums and social media or the dark and the deep web, EMDYN collects data around locations, organisations persons and specific events that provide contextual intelligence.

-Many security professionals are now realising that, in addition to protecting their organisation’s perimeter with traditional network security measures, they need extra tools and methods to effectively combat risks to their business.
+Many security professionals now realise that they need extra tools and methods to effectively combat risks to their business in addition to protecting their organisation’s perimeter with traditional network security measures.
 These include better insights into potential attacks and a deeper understanding of threat actors and their motivations with protection from threats not only to their digital assets but equally to physical infrastructure and employees.

 Consult a specialist

 Threats can develop daily within multiple time zones across both physical and digital realms.
 Few organisations have the resources, technical tools and in-house specialist staff to deliver the level of intelligence that a specialist provider can.
 EMDYN has developed purpose-built tools, has access to multiple data sources and the expertise to analyse and contextualise the resulting insights.